macOS 12 Monterey announced - here's what's coming to MacBooks later in 2021

 This is only available to developers, but there will be a public beta version for you to try out in July.

 As usual, this will be a free update for everyone with a compatible system.
-If you're not sure if your Mac or MacBook is compatible, check out the system requirements below.
+If you're not sure if your Mac or MacBook is compatible, check out the system requirements above.

 When will macOS 12 Monterey be available to download?